Interview with the Vampire (film): Box office

 Interview with the Vampire was a box office success.
 The film opened on November 11, 1994 (Veterans Day) and opening weekend grosses amounted to $36.4 million, surpassing Home Alone 2: Lost in New York to achieve a November record, and placing it in the number one position at the US box office above The Santa Clause, which opened with $19.3 million.
 Some in the industry disputed the figure and the range of estimates by others were from $34 to $37 million.
-At that time, Interview with the Vampire had the fourth-highest three-day opening weekend of all time, behind Jurassic Park, Batman Returns and Batman.
+At that time, Interview with the Vampire had the fifth-highest three-day opening weekend of all time, behind Jurassic Park, Batman Returns, The Lion King and Batman.
 Its opening was at that time the biggest non-summer opening and the biggest R-rated opening weekend ever, with the latter surpassing Lethal Weapon 3.
 The film held this record until 1997 when it was surpassed by Air Force One.

 Interview with the Vampire held the record for having the highest opening weekend for a Brad Pitt film until it was taken by Ocean's Eleven in 2001.
 In subsequent weeks, it struggled against Star Trek Generations and The Santa Clause.
 Its total gross in the United States and Canada was $105 million, while the worldwide gross was $224 million, against an estimated budget of $60 million.